charlesmartinedd/MPP-Portal-Course/PROJECT-COMPLETE.md

 ### Step 2: Deploy to Articulate Rise

-**Quick Instructions:**
+**Quick Instructions (Recommended Method):**

+1. Locate `MPP-Portal-Scroll-for-Rise.zip` (4.2 MB)
+2. Log in to Articulate Rise: https://rise.articulate.com
+3. Click "Upload" or "Import"
+4. Select the zip file
+5. Rise will automatically detect `index.html`
+6. Click "Preview" to test
+7. Publish your course!

+**Alternative Method (Code Block Embed):**

 1. Open `mpp-portal-scroll-complete.html` in a text editor
 2. Select All (Ctrl+A) and Copy (Ctrl+C)
-3. In Articulate Rise:
-   - Click "+ Add Block"
-   - Select "Embed" → "Code"
+3. In Rise: Click "+ Add Block" → "Embed" → "Code"
-   - Paste the HTML
-   - Set block height: **750px**
+4. Paste HTML and set height: **750px**
-4. Click "Preview" to test
-5. Publish your course!
+5. Preview and publish!

 **Detailed Instructions:** See `docs/DEPLOYMENT-GUIDE.md`